Cluster Feeding Causes Colic and Reflux

 I call this somewhat flexible kind of care Bio-logical Care (life-logical care) and chose to create another name for this form of care to help move us away from the strict regimented routine, cluster feeding and overfeeding that is largely provided in our times.
 Moving us more toward the natural, holistic rhythm of nature’s early human functions and its universal gifts of communication.
 So let’s look closer at the digestive biology that I have referred to.
 The ‘why not’ research of cluster feeding if you like.
 I’m going to do that by listing the aspects of newborn digestion (newborn to 6 months) that don’t make cluster feeding a healthy choice for our children.

 Please note: the article referenced above has more research that you may like to delve into.
 I have done this, but if I continue I will begin to write a small book.

 The basic biology behind the ‘why not’ of cluster feed

 Frequent feeding and cluster feeding often has the baby feeding from both breasts in quick succession.
 This feeding practice can heighten the levels of foremilk that the baby receives, or in other words, heighten the intake of lactose (sugar) since this is predominantly what foremilk is.
 When a baby receives heightened levels of lactose the lactase enzyme, which is made by the villi in the intestinal wall and helps babies and infants to breakdown lactose, cannot keep up.
-The overabundant lactose is then pushed onward to the duodenum where it ferments and causes gas.
+The overabundant lactose is then fermented in the colon, causing more gas and cramping.